KarlMoran/Home_Cooking_PP4/README.md

 <img width="569" alt="Login message" src="https://user-images.githubusercontent.com/92300013/180800244-2a0f57e2-d1dc-4376-af0b-4e1e04833ab0.png">

 ### Navigation
-   - As a User I can easily navigate through the site so that i can view desired content.
+   - As a User I can easily navigate through the site so that i can view content.
-   - As a User I can search the desirable recipe by keyword so that i can find the recipe I want faster.
+   - As a User I can search the recipe by keyword so that i can find the recipe I want faster
    - As a User I can see the most recent recipes so that i can keep up to date with the latest recipes.
    - As a user I can see the most loved recipes so that i can quickly find inspiration and see which recipes are most liked